Skip to main content

 Equivalently: if BB is formed by adjoining to the connected subspace AA some or all of tis limit points, then BB is connected.

-[Theorem 23.5] (Continuous function preserve connectedness).
+[Theorem 23.5] (Continuous functions preserve connectedness).
 The image of a connected space under a continuous map is connected.

 [Theorem 23.6] A finite Cartesian product of connected spaces is connected.